Adult Programs: Certificate Program FAQ

 Requirements vary by program.
 Most can be completed in one year at a rate of two courses per semester.
 Taking more than two courses per semester is not recommended.

 Some courses are meant to be taken in sequence and have a prerequisite course or other requirement deemed necessary to ensure the greatest likelihood for student success.
-It is the your responsibility to be aware of and meet any course prerequisite(s) prior to registration.
+It is your responsibility to be aware of and meet any course prerequisite(s) prior to registration.